ColinWang98/ColinWang98.github.io/publications.md

 ## Research Projects

-### Current Projects (2024-2025)
+#### Agentic Audio Moderator vs Human Moderator in Usability Testing
+**Duration:** 06/2025 - Present
+This study investigates the effectiveness of AI agent moderators versus human moderators in facilitating think-aloud usability testing protocols.
+**Role:** Literature review, Experimental design and conduction

+#### Evaluate Impact of Visual Guidance and Biofeedback in VR-supported Breath Training
+**Duration:** 10/2024 - Present
+The study contributes a novel framework integrating implicit/explicit cues and bio-responsive interaction in VR to significantly enhance box-breathing training efficacy.
+**Role:** Unity development, Environment design, Experimental design and conduction, Data Processing

+#### Intercultural Communication Platform in Virtual Platform
+**Duration:** 12/2024 - Present
+Foster communication among individuals from diverse cultural backgrounds through collaborative 3D painting tasks in VR.
+**Role:** Idea generation, Experimental design and conduction, Data Processing

+#### PolyU Edu-Metaverse Platform
+**Duration:** 10/2023 - 07/2024
+This project develops an Edu-Metaverse platform to deliver interdisciplinary content and explore its potential for active, effective learning.
+**Role:** 3D Modelling, Environment planning, Experimental conduction

+---

+## Other Projects

+#### UI Design for Sensor-enabled Urban Green Care Farm
+**Duration:** 11/2024 - 03/2025
+Therapy user interfaces for farming therapy applications, focusing on accessible design principles.
+**Role:** UI Design

+#### The RedMeta Chamber on Spatial.io
+**Duration:** 06/2024 - 08/2024
+A Dream of the Red Chamber VR scene offering an immersive experience of Xiaoxiang Guan, with interactive character dialogues and music.
+**Role:** Idea generation, Environment design

-#### Immersive Participation in Ancient Villages' Development
+#### Immersive Participation in Ancient Villages' Development in Context of Rural Revitalization: exemplified by Yuanqu Village of Handan
 **Duration:** 09/2020 - 06/2021
-**Role:** Brainstorming, progress management, report writing
-**Achievement:** Revitalized Yuanqu Village in Henan through design-for-equity model, achieving success in heritage conservation, tourism revival, and commercial operations.
+This project aims to revitalize Yuanqu Village in Handan through a design-for-equity model.
-**Recognition:** Approved by 2020 Hebei Province College Student Innovation & Entrepreneur Training Project

-#### Development of "Yigeng Murals" App
+**Role:** Idea generation, progress management and report drafting

+#### An App Concept Called "Yigeng Murals": the digital regeneration and activation plan of Taihang Murals
 **Duration:** 09/2019 - 06/2020
-**Role:** Idea generation, task division, communication, report drafting
-**Impact:** Promoted local culture and protected Taihang Murals through digital activation and integration into modern life.
+Endeavored to help in spreading local culture and protecting Taihang Murals by achieving artistic activation of those murals with adoption of digital technologies.
-**Award:** 3rd Prize, "Challenge Cup" Hebei Province College Student Entrepreneurship Contest

-### Completed Projects

-#### Socio-Economic Impact Study
+**Role:** Idea generation and report drafting

-**Title:** Influence and Enlightenment of Urban-Rural Economic and Cultural Differences on Middle School Students' Consumption View
+#### Influence and Enlightenment of How Urban-Rural Economic and Cultural Differences Affect Formation of Middle School Students' Consumption View: A Case Study in Baoding and Cangzhou in Hebei
 **Duration:** 09/2018 - 08/2019
-**Focus:** Explored the impact of urban-rural economic gap on students' values and consumption views.
-**Recognition:** Provincial 3rd Prize for "Research Hebei Project"
+Explored whether and how values and consumption views of middle school students are affected by the urban-rural economic gap.
+**Role:** Idea generation and report drafting

 ---